 The Ohio Kiwanis Family

-consists of nearly 25,000 men, women, and children serving in Kiwanis, Circle K, Key, Builders, K Kids, and Aktion clubs throughout the State of Ohio.
+consists of more than 20,000 men, women, and children serving in Kiwanis, Circle K, Key, Builders, K Kids, and Aktion clubs throughout the State of Ohio.
 What do we have in common?
 We are all dedicated to serving our communities and the world.
 We hope you enjoy this look at our organization and we hope you agree that serving others is the most worthwhile activity any of us could possibly undertake.
 We invite you to take a closer look at us by joining us at a local meeting or service project.
 Simply go to the About Kiwanis section in the menu on the left side of the page to find a club in your area.
 Fill out the Member Interest Form and we will contact you with more information about Kiwanis International.

 Message from the District Governor